andrewdefries/TesseractOCR/README.md

 See the Tesseract page for more info  https://code.google.com/p/tesseract-ocr/

-Briefly, the workflow is as follows to extract text from high quality images:

-Take pictures of source material, pre-process using imagemagick scripts (rotate, contrast, crop), input image to tesseract.

 You require a number of modules to get this workflow moving.

-To build Tesseract working environment do
+To build Tesseract working environment do (tested in ubuntu and debian)
 ```
 # tesseract dependencies
 sudo apt-get install autoconf automake libtool